 Second DUII offenders receive up to a year in jail or corresponding period of community service, fines of up to $10,000; license suspension of one to three years; registration suspension of up to 120 days, probation, drug and alcohol evaluation and treatment, and attendance at a Victim Impact Panel.
 Also, vehicles are fitted with an ignition interlock system that does not allow the car to start if the driver has been drinking.
 Second offenders are not eligible for the diversion program.

 Third DUII Offense

-A third DUII offense carries mandatory jail time of 90 days to five years, registration suspension of up to 120 days, and the other penalties for earlier offenses.
+A third DUII offense carries a mandatory jail time of 90 days to five years, registration suspension of up to 120 days, and the other penalties for earlier offenses.
 In addition, this offense carries permanent license suspension.
 If the other offenses were within 15+ years, this is a class C felony with fines of up to $125,000.

-An individual charged with a DUII in Oregon should consult with a criminal lawyer to determine next steps.
+An individual charged with a DUII in Oregon should consult with a criminal lawyer to determine the next steps.